Football players often focus on getting bigger, stronger and faster in an effort to dominate whoever lines up across from them on the gridiron.

 In some ways, the drafting habits of front offices in recent years expose a shrinking but still lingering divide between them and their coaching staffs.
 There remain moments that can’t be ignored, revealing the game’s ingrained conservatism, and the security blanket of the running game hasn’t completely dissipated.

 It wasn’t long ago when coach Lovie Smith proclaimed that his Chicago Bears, who have long featured star running backs throughout their history, need to “get off the bus running.”
-Just last season, Chicago media and fans blasted coach Matt Nagy for not running the ball more during a disappointing 8-8 season.
+In 2019, Chicago media and fans blasted coach Matt Nagy for not running the ball more during a disappointing 8-8 season.
 All this even after the data shows teams are still running too much on first downs and studies by footballoutsiders.com and Seahawks Advanced Stats writer Sean Clement, who would become an analyst for the Baltimore Ravens, revealed that “establishing the run” early in games doesn’t actually “open up” the passing game later on.

 Stats Perform’s research team found that passing on first downs average an eye-opening 7.7 yards per attempt while rushing plays in the same situations gain 4.3 yards.
 And 29.9% of pass attempts on first down end up moving the chains, but only 12.4% of running plays pick up another first down.
 Still, NFL teams ran the ball 7,546 times on their first-down plays a year ago and passed the ball on only 6,611 occasions.